katatunix/katatunix.github.io/content/posts/2015/11-11-imperative-vs-declarative/index.md

         doThat;
     }

 The code contains multiple INDIVIDUAL steps -- statements, instructions, function calls -- which are DISCRETE and separated by the semicolons.
 Because these steps are DISCRETE, each of them must change program's state in order to contribute to the whole program; otherwise, that step is meaningless.
-And assignment is the most popular way to change program's state.
+And using assignments is the most popular way to change program's state.
 The `doThis`, `doThat` in the code above can be one of following statements:

     int x = 0;
     x = 1;